 Boric acid is a proven method of eradicating roaches of all sizes and ages, including the eggs.
-To eradicate the eggs, you are required to pour enough acid them.
+To eliminate the eggs, you are required to pour enough acid into them.

 They will instantly die due to coming in contact with the boric acid even if they were almost to hatch – or use roach bait for babies or adults.